 God’s Special Grace

 Like Psalm 111, Psalm 112 is also designed with an acrostic pattern.
 As in the previous psalm, each line begins with a successive letter of the Hebrew alphabet, two per verse in verses 1-8 and three per verse in verses 9 & 10 for a total of 22 lines in all.
-Again, this represents a complete listing of the blessings God has prepared for those who are his.
+Again, this constitutes a representative listing of all the blessings God has prepared for those who are his.

 Many repetitions are found in these verses, giving us the thrust of the psalm: “the upright” (vss.
 2 & 4), “righteousness/righteous” (vss.
 3, 4, 6, & 9), “gracious” (vss.
 4 & 5), “fear/be afraid” (vss.
 1, 7, & 8), “his heart” (vss.
 7 & 8), and “the wicked” (twice in vs. 10).
 Note the repetition of the phrase, “his righteousness endures forever” (vss.
 3 & 9).
 Also note the juxtaposition of “never...forever” (vs. 6).